Elle McNicoll: Advocacy

 McNicoll has been an outspoken advocate for better representations of neurodiversity in publishing.
+She has been credited with kickstarting a revolution in publishers' attitudes to neurodiverse characters.
 In 2022, McNicoll established The Adrien Prize, a prize for traditionally published children's books with a disabled lead character.
-The longlist for The Adrien Prize 2022 was announced on twitter and included: The Night the Moon Went Out by Samantha Baines, The Secret of Haven Point by Lisette Auton, A Flash of Fireflies by Aisha Bushby, Wilder Than Midnight by Cerrie Burnell, The Great Fox Illusion by Justyn Edwards and The Extraordinary Adventures of Alice Tonks by Emily Kenny.
+The longlist for The Adrien Prize 2022 was announced on Twitter and included The Night the Moon Went Out by Samantha Baines, The Secret of Haven Point by Lisette Auton, A Flash of Fireflies by Aisha Bushby, Wilder Than Midnight by Cerrie Burnell, The Great Fox Illusion by Justyn Edwards and The Extraordinary Adventures of Alice Tonks by Emily Kenny.